localstack/docs/content/en/user-guide/tools/cloud-pods/remotes/index.md

 localstack pod remote add oras-remote oras://{oras_username}:{oras_password}@registry.hub.docker.com/<docker_hub_id>
 ```

-Finally, I can save a pod with the just-configured remote, where `my-pod` is the name of the Cloud Pod while `oras-remote` is the name of the remote itself.
+Finally, we can save a pod with the just-configured remote, where `my-pod` is the name of the Cloud Pod while `oras-remote` is the name of the remote itself.

 ```shell
 localstack pod save my-pod oras-remote